-- 1.1 Elected officials have important obligations and responsibilities to those they represent, serve, and interact with as they carry out the roles and duties of their office.
-The purpose and intent of this Code of Conduct is: - a) To establish guidelines for ethical conduct required of Members; - b) To establish guidelines to encourage and ensure interpersonal conduct, communications and interactions is consistent with legal requirements (i.e. Occupational Health and Safety Act, Ontario Human Rights Code); and - c) To provide mechanisms to ensure accountability and compliance with the required ethical and interpersonal conduct standards of this Code of Conduct.
+Elected officials have important obligations and responsibilities to those they represent, serve, and interact with as they carry out the roles and duties of their office.

+The purpose and intent of this Code of Conduct is:

+- (i) To establish guidelines for ethical conduct required of Members; - (ii) To establish guidelines to encourage and ensure interpersonal conduct, communications and interactions is consistent with legal requirements (i.e. Occupational Health and Safety Act, Ontario Human Rights Code); and - (iii) To provide mechanisms to ensure accountability and compliance with the required ethical and interpersonal conduct standards of this Code of Conduct.